 On September 30, 2022, we had investments of \$68.9 million, designated as available-for-sale debt securities, which consisted of U.S. Treasury notes, asset-backed securities, foreign government and agency securities, and corporate issuances, carried at fair value as determined by quoted market prices for identical or similar assets, with unrealized gains and losses, net of tax, and reported as a separate component of stockholders' equity.
 All securities for which maturity or sale is expected within one year are classified as "current" on the consolidated balance sheets.
 All other securities are classified as "long-term" on the consolidated balance sheets.
+All securities are classified as "long-term" on the consolidated balance sheets.
 At September 30, 2022, we had \$58.3 million of our available-for-sale securities classified as current and \$10.6 million of our available-for-sale securities classified as current and \$48.1 million of our available-for-sale securities classified as long-term.